Scientific Name

 How to Grow and Care

-Most Conophytums need bright light but do not like too much intense sunlight.
-Therefore, to avoid sunburn, place them to receive a few hours of full sun in cooler periods of the day.
+Most Conophytums require bright light but avoid intense sunlight.
+Therefore, to prevent sunburn, place them in a spot that receives a few hours of full sun in cooler periods of the day.

 Conophytums are easily propagated by division.
 They can also be grown from seeds.